ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/4_conclusions_further_work.md

   *ptr = 345;
 ```

-There's a good chance `ptr2` will point to the same place as `ptr`.
-Meaning that
+There's a good chance `ptr2` will point to the same place as `ptr`, meaning that
 someone could use `ptr` to modify the data now at `ptr2`.
 This can be even worse
 if the type of that data has changed in the meantime.